-Access to the North Tower studios and world music rooms is restricted to Music students relevant modules and Music Department staff.
+Access to the electronic music studios and world music rooms is restricted to Music students on relevant modules and Music Department staff.

-Please note: The iMac suite is not an alternative common room: eating, drinking and the use of mobile phones are not permitted.
+Please note: The iMac suite and Electronic Music/ Recording Studios are not alternative common rooms: eating, drinking and the use of mobile phones are not permitted.
 Please respect other users by not talking or causing other disturbances.
 Access will be withdrawn from students who consistently disturb others in these ways.